Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference: Unified Segmentation Model for Multilayer Mapping via Multitask Learning

 \subsection{Self-Supervised Traversability Labeling}

-This subsection presents a self-supervised approach to generate vast quantities of labeled traversability training data using exteroceptive sensing without manual annotation.
+This subsection presents a self-supervised approach to generating vast quantities of labeled traversability training data using exteroceptive sensing without manual annotation.
 Specifically, our method uses image data, 3D sensing data acquired by the robot platform, and robot trajectories as supervisory signals for traversability.
 The main idea is to obtain the traversability labels of the environment from 3D geometry and transfer them to the 2D image domain for time-coherent annotation.
 The overview of our self-supervised traversability labeling process is illustrated in Fig.~\ref{fig:trav_labeling}.
-We first determine the pixel-wise traversability labels of an image based on its corresponding 3D geometry and robot capabilities and then use available semantic information to filter out the label noises.
+We first determine the pixel-wise traversability labels of an image based on its corresponding 3D geometry and robot capabilities, and then use available semantic information to filter out the label noises.

-\subsubsection{3D Geometry-Based Traversability Computation}
+\subsubsection{3D Geometry-based Traversability Computation}

 We employ a geometry-based traversability estimation method with low complexity proposed by \citet{wermelinger2016navigation}.
-The traversability is estimated based on terrain characteristics and the capabilities of the robot.
-A robot-centric \emph{elevation map} of the terrain is built from an exteroceptive sensor (such as a laser scanner, a depth camera, or a stereo camera) data and poses.
-The elevation map is a 2.5D grid map in which each cell stores a height value and its variance~\cite{fankhauser2018probabilistic}.
+The traversability is estimated based on terrain characteristics and the traversing capabilities of the robot.
+A robot-centric \emph{elevation map} of the terrain is built from 3D measurements and 6-DoF poses of an exteroceptive sensor (such as a laser scanner, a depth camera, or a stereo camera).
+The elevation map is a 2.5D grid map in which each cell stores a height estimation and its variance~\cite{fankhauser2018probabilistic}.

-Three typical local terrain characteristics for each cell are computed by applying different to the elevation map, i.e., the \emph{slope} $s$, the \emph{roughness} $r$, and the \emph{step height} $h$.
-The local traversability score $t_{\texttt{score}} \in [0, 1]$ for that cell, with higher values meaning more traversable, combines these values as follows:
+Three typical local terrain characteristics, i.e., the \emph{slope} $s$, \emph{roughness} $r$, and \emph{step height} $h$, are computed for each map cell by applying different filters to the elevation map.
+The local traversability score~\mbox{$t_{\texttt{score}} \in [0, 1]$} of that cell, with higher value meaning more traversable, combines these characteristics as follows: